Moreno84/Logistic-Express-Website/README.md

 Whether you want to have a look at my project, you can just press this URL link: https://65685a57e993840d453df746--dancing-gumdrop-d4c712.netlify.app/home.

-Actually, It's not finished yet but we are working on it little by little.
+Actually, it's not finished yet but we are working on it little by little.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+By the way, this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server